10 servers curated

 3 stars

 This server provides read-only access to Reqable's LMDB capture databases.
-It is perfect for filtering traffic by host or status code and retrieving detailed TLS handshake information via list_captures.
+It is highly effective for auditing network traffic, using list_captures and get_capture_detail to retrieve TLS handshake info and response headers for detailed post-mortem analysis.

 6 toolsiambond50-svg